top of page

 Equipment:

 • Skates!
 Must have well-fitting figure skates or hockey skates.
 No double runners, please.
 Rentals skates are available at Highland Arena only.
+Adjustable skates are not recommended.
+When in their smallest size, skaters are often prone to falling backward.

 • Helmets!
 Very strongly recommended for beginners.
+Any rounded back sport helmet will work.

 • Warm clothes!
-Layers that are easy to move in and gloves or mittens to cover your hands..
+Layers that are easy to move in and gloves or mittens to cover your hands.
 Winter jackets and snow pants work great for beginners.
 Hockey skaters should be dressed in full equipment.

 The First Lesson Day: